ToniWonKanobi/theoveranalyzed.net/posts/2015/3/9/i-really-want-stainless-steel-i-can-afford-aluminum.md

 Here's why:

-It's the [iPad effect][daringfireball].
+It's the [iPad effect][1].
 When iPad launched in 2010, everyone thought it would be priced at $1000.
 When it was *just* $500, it was even more of a must-have item.

 The same will be true for Apple Watch collection.
-Gruber [thought][daringfireball 2] the Edition might fall closer to the $10,000 - $20,000 range.
+Gruber [thought][2] the Edition might fall closer to the $10,000 - $20,000 range.

 <figure>
 	<img src="http://d.pr/i/1epcH+" alt="Gruber was right about the price" title="Gruber was right about the price">
 	<figcaption>Gruber was so right.</figcaption>
 </figure>

 With such a price differential between Apple Watch and Apple Watch Edition, people will *overwhelmingly* flock to the former instead of the latter.
 The difference in cost between the lowest Sport model and the highest Watch model is around $600.
-The difference between the lowest Watch and highest Edition is around $16,000. *There's an order of magnitude difference between the two differentials.*[^th]
+The difference between the lowest Watch and highest Edition is around $16,000. *There's an order of magnitude difference between the two differentials.*[^1]

-Faced with a relatively[^ta] smaller price difference, why *wouldn't* you get a model in the Apple Watch collection instead of Apple Watch Sport?
+Faced with a relatively[^2] smaller price difference, why *wouldn't* you get a model in the Apple Watch collection instead of Apple Watch Sport?

-[^th]: That's a lot of differences and differentials.
+[^1]: That's a lot of differences and differentials.
-[^ta]: Talking $600 vs $16,000, mind you.
+[^2]: Talking $600 vs $16,000, mind you.

-[daringfireball]: http://daringfireball.net/2010/04/the_ipad "John Gruber reviews the iPad"
+[1]: http://daringfireball.net/2010/04/the_ipad "John Gruber reviews the iPad"
-[daringfireball 2]: http://daringfireball.net/2015/02/apple_watch_pricing "John Gruber's Apple Watch price predictions"
+[2]: http://daringfireball.net/2015/02/apple_watch_pricing "John Gruber's Apple Watch price predictions"